Copper By Design's Company Logo

 You Can't Be Pro-War And Pro-Life At The Same Time!

 (This statement does not say which ethical or moral side you should subscribe to.
-It is just to point out this dycotomy.
+It is just to point out that dycotomy.
 Although, I do find it quite odd so many people are willing to fight and die for liberty.
 Yet, it is clearly not the purpose of life here on Earth.
-The Spirit Rrealm is our utopia We are here for the limitations of living as linear creatures with limited mobility and communication; by translating a thought or memory into a string of words.
+The Spirit Rrealm is our home and utopia.
+We are here for the limitations of living as linear creatures with limited mobility and communication; by translating a thought or memory into a string of words.
 Hoping their definitions are at least similar.
 As well as the conflicts they cause from of our diverse standards of ethics or mortality)

 Which God Do You Kill For?